-Recently, we have been confronted with sobering reminders of the heartbreaking effects of suicide: a topic too often swept under the rug.
-The recent deaths of Kate Spade and Anthony Bourdain, whose 62nd birthday would have been yesterday, have brought new focus to the issue.
-In the wake of these tragedies, we are confronted with our own mortality and struggle with confusion and grief.
+We are often confronted with sobering reminders of the heartbreaking effects of suicide: a topic too often swept under the rug.
 Our country’s physicians know these feelings all too well as many have been personally impacted by suicide in a way that most general Americans can never grasp.
 The statistics are staggering.
 This year roughly 400 physicians will lose their lives to suicide, indirectly impacting over 1 million patients.[i]

 Physician burnout is a popular topic that is a worthy discussion and is part of the issue.
 However, the reality is bigger than that.
 Most doctors in the US have lost a colleague to suicide, and some have lost as many as eight in their career.[ii]If you are a physician, chances are you know someone who has been lost to suicide.
 The stresses of a medical career are taxing enough without the burden of grief that most of you carry.
 Skirting the issue does no one any favors and if we are going to change this pattern, then we need to shine a light on the issue.